-- Almost 97,000 commercial and industrial customers in Alabama purchased 9.1 billion kilowatt-hours.
-In addition, utilities in Alabama sold more than 191 million kilowatt-hours to outdoor-lighting customers.
+- Over 98,500 commercial and industrial customers in Alabama purchased about 9.4 billion kilowatt-hours.
+In addition, utilities in Alabama sold over 239 million kilowatt-hours to outdoor-lighting customers.

-- Alabama is home to 12 directly served customers of TVA that purchased almost 5.6 billion kilowatt-hours of electricity in fiscal year 2012.
+- Alabama is home to 11 directly served customers of TVA that purchased over 5.25 billion kilowatt-hours of electricity in fiscal year 2015.

-- Distributors of TVA power serve the following Alabama counties: Calhoun, Cherokee, Colbert, Cullman, DeKalb, Etowah, Franklin, Jackson, Jefferson, Lauderdale, Lawrence, Limestone, Madison, Marshall, Morgan and Winston.
+- Local power companies who distribute TVA power serve the following Alabama counties: Calhoun, Cherokee, Colbert, Cullman, DeKalb, Etowah, Franklin, Jackson, Jefferson, Lauderdale, Lawrence, Limestone, Madison, Marion, Marshall, Morgan and Winston.

 - The TVA service area in Alabama covers about 8,980 square miles, about 10 percent of TVA’s territory and 17 percent of Alabama.
 This includes an electricity service area of 8,658 square miles and a watershed management area of 6,828 square miles.

 - In Alabama, TVA operated three hydroelectric dams (Guntersville, Wheeler and Wilson), two coal-fired generating plants (Widows Creek* and Colbert), one nuclear power plant (Browns Ferry) and one natural gas-fueled combustion turbine site (Colbert) during the 2015 fiscal year. *Widows Creek ceased operation in October 2015.

 - TVA operates two solar facilities in Alabama—a 23-kilowatt site at the Huntsville Botanical Gardens and a 25-kilowatt site at the Florence wastewater treatment facility.

 - TVA owns or maintains 79 substations and/or switchyards and 2,394 miles of transmission line in Alabama.